3D Modeling (MODL) Courses

 - Hours:36 hours LEC; 54 hours LAB

-- Prerequisite:MODL 301 (formerly GCOM 402) with a grade of "C" or better, or equivalent
+- Prerequisite:MODL 301 with a grade of "C" or better

 - Transferable:CSU

-In this course, students will explore the production of video game graphics.
+In this course, students will explore the production of 3D models and custom texture maps for soft-surface, or organic, characters or creatures.
 The course follows the role of the video game artist through the game development process.
-Using industry standard graphic software, students will develop and refine three-dimensional video game assets.
-Topics covered include concept art, understanding and developing game assets, and troubleshooting.
-The artistic side of video game design will be emphasized; this course is not a computer programming course.
-Formerly known as GCOM 424
+Using industry standard software, students will develop and refine three-dimensional video game assets.
+Topics covered include digital sculpting, UV mapping, painting custom texture maps, retopology, creating armatures, understanding and developing game assets, and publishing 3D models to real-time game engines.
+The artistic side of video game design will be emphasized; this is not a computer programming course.
+Formerly known as GCOM 424.

 Upon completion of this course, the student will be able to: